 What school offers an online program in massage therapy?

-The U.S. Career Institute offers an online program in Massage Therapy which will prepare you to sit for the MBLEx, if you complete both their Academic & Hands-On portions and attend their Colorado campus for clinical practice.
+The U.S. Career Institute offers an online program in Massage Therapy that will prepare you to sit for the MBLEx, if you complete both their Academic & Hands-On portions and attend their Colorado campus for clinical practice.
 The academic portion of your program can be completed online.
 U.S. Career Institute’s program offers classes in Swedish Massage, Hydrotherapy Techniques, as well as, Theory of Traditional Chinese Medicine, and many other topics.